 With a Roth IRA, you contribute money after taxes, your money grows tax-free, and you can generally make tax-free and penalty-free withdrawals after age 59 and a half.
 With a traditional IRA, you contribute money before or after taxes, your money grows with deferred taxes, and withdrawals are taxed as current income after age 59 and a half.
 Income from a Roth account may be tax-exempt rather than deferred.
 Therefore, you can't deduct contributions to a Roth IRA.

+Gold IRA custodians can help you manage your investments and ensure that your retirement savings are secure.
 However, withdrawals you make during retirement may be tax-free.
 You can also transfer savings from your traditional IRA to a Roth IRA after paying taxes on your distributions.
 After age 70 and a half, you can continue to contribute to a Roth IRA, but you are no longer eligible to contribute to a traditional IRA.
 Consider opening a Roth IRA instead of a traditional IRA if you're more interested in earning tax-free income when you retire than in a tax deduction now when you contribute.

 Whether a Roth IRA is more beneficial than a traditional IRA depends on the taxpayer's tax bracket, the expected tax rate at retirement, and personal preferences.
 For people who anticipate that they will be in a higher tax bracket when they are older or have retired, Roth IRAs may offer a beneficial option, since the money is not taxable, unlike withdrawals from 401 (k) accounts or a traditional IRA.
 The account holder can maintain the Roth IRA indefinitely; no minimum distributions (RMDs) are required over its lifespan, as is the case with 401 (k) and traditional IRAs.
 If you want the widest range of investment options, you should open a Roth Self-Directed IRA (SDIRA), a special category of Roth IRA in which the investor, not the financial institution, manages their investments.